inclusive-design/financial-inclusion/src/collections/chapters/en/activities-worksheets.md

 #### Who to do this with

-You can do this with your team that works on a specific product or service - like financial advising, account opening, or your institution's app.
+You can do this with your team that works on a specific product or service–like financial advising, account opening, or your institution's app.

 #### Instructions